DmytroVasin/ccbill_ruby/README.md

 2. Deny/Approval paths - Write to support to set "Redirect time in seconds:" to "Immediately".
 Without this option after approve/deny user will be redirected to the blank page with the URL of redirect ( image below ) and that page can't be customized, with this option user will instantly be redirected.
 ![Redirect After Aprove](https://raw.githubusercontent.com/DmytroVasin/ccbill_ruby/master/images/redirect_after_approval.png)
 3. Check transactions: Admin are able to check the number and amount of test transactions you had in selected timeframe.
 In order to do so, please navigate to Reports >> Alphabetical list >> C >> Credit/check transactions >> select date range and select Test transactions from Options dropdown menu.
-4. All prices must be between $2.95 and $100.
+4. All prices must be between [$2.95 and $100](https://kb.ccbill.com/Price+Minimums+and+Maximums)
-5. In development mode you can`t check transaction from the point 3.
+5. In development mode you can't check transaction from the point 3.
 6. Test transaction can't be "cancelled, void, etc".
+The only way you could test is to use real credit card and then refund the subscription after it rebills.
 Personnaly I tested only NewSaleSuccess, NewSaleFailure responses.
-7. All received responses I attached to the [Useful links:](https://github.com/DmytroVasin/ccbill_ruby#useful-links) paragraph.
+7. All received responses I attached to the [Useful links](https://github.com/DmytroVasin/ccbill_ruby#useful-links) paragraph.
 8. Response Digest Value.
 In [Dynamic Pricing article](https://kb.ccbill.com/Dynamic+Pricing#Response_Digest_Value) was described that you can test digest value from response.
 That is true ONLY for `production` mode.
 In test mode digets value is not match.
+9. Do not create alot of FlexForm's.
+You can't delete them
+10. My Conversation with support I added to [WIKI]()

 # Useful Links:
 * [Dynamic Pricing](https://kb.ccbill.com/Dynamic+Pricing)